train50000/belpercommunitychurch/_events/wildfire-conference-2017-10-13.md

 EMCF have welcomed them many times to share with us prophetically and with Father Heart ministry they carry.
 They are a gift to the body of Christ.

 There is a variety of day and conference tickets available, including concessionary and married couple tickets.

-You can book on to the conference at https://ccderby.churchapp.co.uk/events/uvx3a0oz
+<a href="https://ccderby.churchapp.co.uk/events/uvx3a0oz" target="_blank">Book onto the conference</a>